Peter McNeeley: Fight with Mike Tyson

-McNeeley is best known for his 1995 fight with Mike Tyson, Tyson’s first fight after being released from prison, before which McNeeley had said he would wrap Tyson in a "cocoon of horror."
+McNeeley is best known for his bout with Tyson that took place on August 19, 1995, Tyson’s first fight after being released from prison, before which McNeeley had said he would wrap Tyson in a "cocoon of horror."
 McNeeley fought aggressively but was knocked down twice within the first two minutes.
 McNeeley was disqualified after his manager Vinnie Vecchione stepped into the ring to stop his fighter from taking any more punishment after the second knockdown.
 TV Guide included the fight in their list of the 50 Great TV Sports Moments of All Time in 1998.